robinali34/hpaa/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test locally with `bundle exec jekyll serve`
+4. Test locally with `./jekyll-serve.sh`
 5. Submit a pull request

 ## 📞 Support